marcel-luchi/brazil-government-expenses/README.md

 ### Bucket Structure
-*bucket*/raw_data/despesas/ - CSV files downloaded from Brazil Government Portal da Transparencia *bucket*/raw_data/credit_card_vouchers - Vouchers from corporate credit card, extracted from API in task "Extract_Card_Vouchers"
+*bucket*/raw_data/despesas/ - CSV files downloaded from Brazil Government Portal da Transparencia

+*bucket*/raw_data/credit_card_vouchers - Vouchers from corporate credit card, extracted from API in task "Extract_Card_Vouchers"

-*bucket*/staging/ - process generate "temp" files needed for table calculations *buket*/dimension/ - dimension tables are stored in this directory *bucket*/fact/ - fact tables are stored in this directory.
+*bucket*/staging/ - process generate "temp" files needed for table calculations

+*buket*/dimension/ - dimension tables are stored in this directory

+*bucket*/fact/ - fact tables are stored in this directory.

 ### Data Cleansing
 Date fields, stored as string in the files needed to be parsed, so they can be stored as Date format.

 Value fields, needed parsing, as in Brazil's locale, comma is used as decimal separator and period as thousand separator.
 So periods needed to be removed from string and then comma transformed to period so the number could be cast as float.

 ### Source Data (Considering Data from 2017 to 2019)
 #### Direct Expenses
 Despesas_Pagamento_YYYYMMDD.csv - 28M rows

 Despesas_Empenho_YYYYMMDD.csv - 10M rows

 #### Credit Card Vouchers
 corporate-card-expenses_YYYY-MM-DD - 1M rows

 ### Analytics Schema
-Four dimension tables were extracted from data: agency, city, expense_type, vendor
+Three dimension tables were extracted from data:

+agency, city, vendor

 Agency and vendor tables are obtained from both sources, and joined, to enrich the output data.